StakeGarden/stakegarden/README.md

 <!-- [![Product Name Screen Shot][product-screenshot]](https://example.com) -->

-StakeGarden is customs collateralize staking tokens portfolio that allows you to diversify and mitigate the risk keeping your safe and control.
+StakeGarden is customs collateralize staking tokens portfolio that allows you to diversify and mitigate the risk keeping you safe and in control.

 Stake ETH and receive SgETH which represents our decentralized pool.

 Our platform is designed to provide you with hassle-free access to the best yields available and decide the percentage risk in different liquidity protocols.

-Stake any amount of ETH, get daily staking rewards and use your stETH across the DeFi ecosystem and L2.
+Stake any amount of ETH, get daily staking rewards and use your sgETH across the DeFi ecosystem and L2.

 Join us now and cultivate your financial growth in the ever-expanding world of decentralized finance.